Erd\H{o}s-Rado Classes: Further results

 \subsection{End-approximations}

-Although, most classes are proved to be cofinally Erd\H{o}s-Rado by proving a combinatorial theorem and then applying Generalized Morley's Omitting Types Theorem \ref{gmott-thm}, the example of $\cK^{\omega-tr}$ gives a case where this doesn't happen.
-Instead, the fact that they are approximated by the trees of height $n$, each of which satisfy a combinatorial theorem, allows us to show they are a cofinal Erd\H{o}s-Rado class.
-We give an abstract condition in Defintion \ref{endex-def} below, and Proposition \ref{wtr-endex-prop} shows that $\cK^{\omega-tr}$ fits into this framework.
+Generalized Morley's Omitting Types Theorem \ref{gmott-thm} is the primary source of Erd\H{o}s-Rado classes, but not the only source.
+The proof that $\cK^{\omega-tr}$ is an Erd\H{o}s-Rado class uses the fact that elements of it can be approximated by trees of height $n$, and each $\cK^{n-tr}$ is combinatorial Erd\H{o}s-Rado class.
+We capture this behavior in an abstract condition in Defintion \ref{endex-def} below, and Proposition \ref{wtr-endex-prop} shows that $\cK^{\omega-tr}$ fits into this framework.